ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/uri.rst

    echo $array['name'];

-  The second parameter lets you set default key names, so that the array returned by the function will always contain expected indexes, even if missing from the URI.
+  The second parameter lets you set default key names, so that the array returned by the method will always contain expected indexes, even if missing from the URI.
 Example::

    $default = array('name', 'gender', 'location', 'type', 'sort');